Temple Mount: Under Israeli control

 Police continued to forbid Jews to pray on the Temple Mount.
-Subsequently, several prime ministers also made attempts to change the status quo, but failed to do so.
+Subsequently, several prime ministers also made attempts to change the status quo but failed.
 In October 1986, an agreement between the Temple Mount Faithful, the Supreme Muslim Council and police, which would allow short visits in small groups, was exercised once and never repeated, after 2,000 Muslims armed with stones and bottles attacked the group and stoned worshipers at the Western Wall.
 During the 1990s, additional attempts were made for Jewish prayer on the Temple Mount, which were stopped by Israeli police.

 Until 2000, non-Muslim visitors could enter the Dome of the Rock, al-Aqsa Mosque and the Islamic Museum by getting a ticket from the Waqf.
 This procedure ended when the Second Intifada erupted.
 Fifteen years later, negotiation between Israel and Jordan might result in reopening of those sites once again.

 In the 2010s, fear arose among Palestinians that Israel planned to change the status quo and permit Jewish prayers or that al-Aqsa mosque might be damaged or destroyed by Israel.
 Al-Aqsa was used as a base for attacks on visitors and the police from which stones, firebombs and fireworks were thrown.
 The Israeli police had never entered al-Aqsa Mosque until November 5, 2014, when dialog with the leaders of the Waqf and the rioters failed.
 This resulted in imposing strict limitations on entry of visitors to the Temple Mount.
 Israeli leadership repeatedly stated that the status quo would not change.
-According to then Jerusalem police commissioner Yohanan Danino, the place is at the center of a "holy war" and "anyone who wants to change the status quo on the Temple Mount should not be allowed up there", citing an "extreme right-wing agenda to change the status quo on the Temple Mount"; Hamas and Islamic Jihad continued to erroneously assert that the Israeli government planned to destroy Al-Aksa Mosque, resulting in chronic terrorist attacks and rioting.
+According to then Jerusalem police commissioner Yohanan Danino, the place is at the center of a "holy war" and "anyone who wants to change the status quo on the Temple Mount should not be allowed up there", citing an "extreme right-wing agenda to change the status quo on the Temple Mount"; Hamas and Islamic Jihad continued to erroneously assert that the Israeli government planned to destroy the al-Aqsa Mosque, resulting in chronic terrorist attacks and rioting.